E-Filing and Physically Filing Documents with the Miami-Dade Clerk of Courts

-If the order was not signed at the Special Set Hearing, submit the petition and proposed order from the hearing along with a cover letter explaining the date and time of the hearing.
+If the order was not signed at the Special Set Hearing, submit the petition and proposed order from the hearing along with a cover letter explaining the date and time of the hearing to eCourtesy, selecting the Special Sets Folder.
 The proposed order must be in Word.

 Expedited and Emergency Hearing Request

 First, all emergency or expedited petitions and motions must be e-filed and served upon all parties prior to consideration.